EZMarvin/Learning-notes/4_Database/SQL Notes.md

     * set automatically exec

 - Why use
-    * faster and reliable performance
+    * faster and reliable performance compared to non compiled query
-    * security for injection
+    * increase security by limiting direct access.
-    * centralize sql code easy debug
+    * centralize sql code in data tier. easy for sql code debug
-    * reduce network traffic
+    * reduce network traffic for large ad hoc queries
     * code reuseability

 - Why not use